 2.3 Home-School Collaboration.
 When students repeatedly break the rules and logical consequences appear not to be working, the classroom teacher or student advisor will contact the parent to collaborate on a solution.
 Together with the parent, the teacher and/or teaching team will plan accommodations and implement strategies designed to support the student's success in following the rules.
 Parents will be asked to support the school's effort at home, and may be asked to try specific strategies to consistently support in-school efforts.
 Since frequent communication with the parent at this stage is expected and required, the teacher/advisor and parent will develop a plan for effective communication.
 It is critically important that a parent be accessible and easily reached to help support the success of any intervention.
-The plan agreed upon by parents and teachers should be applied for at least two weeks before any judgment on the effectiveness of the interventions is made.
-Classroom teachers/advisors are responsible for documenting contact and collaboration (or attempts to collaborate) with parents and the effect of these early interventions, and submitting these contact notes to the Principal or Director of Student Services upon request.
+The plan agreed upon by parents and teachers should be applied for at least two weeks before any judgment on the effect of these early interventions, and submitting these contact notes to the Principal or Director of Student Services upon request.